John the Baptist water baptized Jews.

 “Suffer it to be so now: for thus it becometh us to fulfil all righteousness.” – Mat 3:15

-The reason Jesus needed to be water baptized by John alongside sinful Israel was not because he had secret sins to confess, but to full all righteousness.
+The reason Jesus needed to be water baptized by John alongside sinful Israel was not because he had secret sins to confess, but to fulfil all righteousness.

 But, what does that mean?